levitated-dev/levitated-notifications/README.md

-# Levitated Notifications
+# Levitated Notifications for Laravel 4

+This packages is deprecated.

-Email and SMS sending package.
+Email and SMS sending package, provides an easy interface for sending email/sms notifications using an job queue.

 # Installation